FTorch test suite

 Running

 Ensure that the Python virtual environment used when building is active and then run ctest from the build directory to execute all tests.
-Use ctest arguments for greater control over the testing configuration.
+Use CTest arguments for greater control over the testing configuration.

 This will produce a report on which of the requested tests passed, and which, if any, failed for your build.